Treat Trading as You Would a Business

 Establish your own accounting system to track your trading results and reconcile brokerage reports.

-Use this data to improve your trading.
+Use this data to help improve your trading.
 Look for patterns in your results, and profit/cost relationships.

 Keep a good filing system.
 You will want to keep your daily printouts from whatever trading platform you use.